Review of Fotolia Microstock

 From 250,000 to 1,000,000 Rubis

-As seen from the table above, the more sales, the higher the rank at Fotolia (Adobe Stock).
-In the next table, you can see what payment is set for which rank on the microstock:
+As you can see from the table above, the more sales you have, the higher your rank on Fotolia (Adobe Stock).
+The following table shows royalty rates for each rank on the microstock platform:

 royalty free royalty free royalty free royalty free royalty free royalty free royalty free royalty free